dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Sweet Curio.md

 You aren't sure how to remove the lid, but it sure does smell sweet.

-Can be sold: True

-Sell Price: 12 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Rare

+Item uid: Sweet Curio

 Sorting priority: 99912

-Item uid: Sweet Curio
+## economics

+Sell value: 12 Mews, 0 Mole Cash

 # Gift guide